maciellucass/cybersecurity-log-analysis/case-02-blacklisted-url-access/README.md

 ## Alert Overview

-An alert was triggered when a user attempted to access an external URL that is listed in the organization's blacklist or threat intelligence feeds.
-The firewall successfully blocked the request, preventing the connection.
+An alert was triggered when an internal host attempted to access an external URL listed in the organization's blacklist.
+The security control (firewall) successfully blocked the request, preventing the connection.

 ## Alert Information